Why You Feel Exhausted Studying for the Bar Exam

 Your body is better at learning by example.
 Clarity comes from DOING.

-That’s why being “familiar” with a rule doesn’t help.
+That’s why being “familiar” with a rule won’t save you on the exam.
 That’s why you don’t remember 99% of what you consume passively.
 Vibes-based knowledge is quickly forgotten.

-It feels comfortable and easy at first!
-The insidious part is that you feel like you need to do MORE of it when it stops feeling productive.
+Absorbing information feels comfortable and productive at first!
+The insidious part is that you feel like you need to do MORE of it when you notice you’re unable to answer questions.

 But remember that we don’t get scored on how well we watch videos and read books.
 We get graded on how correctly we answer questions.